NVIDIA-Merlin/Transformers4Rec/README.md

 Transformers4Rec is a flexible and efficient library for sequential and session-based recommendation and can work with PyTorch.

-The library works as a bridge between natural language processing (NLP) and recommender systems (RecSys) by integrating with one of the most popular NLP frameworks, Hugging Face Transformers (HF).
+The library works as a bridge between natural language processing (NLP) and recommender systems (RecSys) by integrating with one of the most popular NLP frameworks, [Hugging Face Transformers](https://github.com/huggingface/transformers) (HF).
 Transformers4Rec makes state-of-the-art transformer architectures available for RecSys researchers and industry practitioners.
-For more information about Hugging Face Transformers, see their [repository](https://github.com/huggingface/transformers) on GitHub.

 The following figure shows the use of the library in a recommender system.
 Input data is typically a sequence of interactions such as items that are browsed in a web session or items put in a cart.